internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 for this method (this does not apply to drivers for static languages which define an Options class that by definition only contains valid fields).

-Note that in GridFS, ‘filename’ is not a unique identifier.
-There may be many stored files with the same filename stored in a GridFS bucket under different ids.
+Note that in RethinkDBFS, ‘filename’ is not a unique identifier.
+There may be many stored files with the same filename stored in a RethinkDBFS bucket under different ids.
 Multiple stored files with the same filename are called 'revisions', and the 'uploadDate' is used to distinguish newer revisions from older ones.